Open to work

 Agent

 ~60% fewer content tickets, ~50% less time editing other teams' work.
-I built a Gemini editorial agent trained on our style guide, emotion maps, and product documentation, so Marketing, Support, and Sales could publish on-brand content independently, and Content Design could focus on work that actually moved the needle.
+I designed and deployed an AI-powered editorial agent trained on our style guide, emotion maps, and product documentation.
+It gave Marketing, Support, and Sales the infrastructure to publish on-brand content independently, eliminating the content bottleneck and freeing Content Design to focus on systems work.

 HousingAnywhere · Rent Tech · 2025